Erdmute Alber: Research

-Erdmute Alber's regional interest was initially in the Andes region.
+Alber's regional interest was initially in the Andes region.
 Since 1991 she has been dealing with West Africa, in particular with the Republic of Benin.
 She has been researching and living intermittently in West Africa for over 25 years.
 Her research interests are processes of social change and the resulting dynamics in politics and kinship.
 The focus is on two research fields: the anthropology of politics, law and power and the anthropology of kinship, family and childhood.
 Of particular interest to her are topics at the interface of both fields, such as family and childhood policies, social parenting or child trafficking.
 Current concrete research topics are intergenerational relations, social parenthood and adoption, recent kinship constructions, siblings, football migration. and the emergence and dynamics of new middle classes.
 In addition to her own field research, Erdmute Alber supervises and accompanies field research in Togo, Ghana, Peru and Kenya.
 Albert has been co-responsible (together with Nikolaus Schareika) since 2021 in the ongoing DFG project "COVID-19 and nomadic pastoralism in the context of crisis and structural reform in Benin: learning from local risk management".